English: Tokyo Ghoul

 Seeing one of my favorite mangas butchered makes it extremely hard for me to enjoy the anime as much as I wanted to.
 At one point, it became that I was only watching for certain scenes to be animated.
 It saddens me a lot that the intensity is really dumbed down sometimes too.

 Overall - 7

-If I were to look at the anime as a standalone, I think it would be a good-decent anime for most but shallow and rushed for people who may be a little more picky with what they watch.
+If I were to look at the anime as a standalone, I think it would be a good-decent watch for most but shallow and rushed for people who are looking for a well written story.

 And if I were to do a short comparison between the anime and manga:

 The anime> A rushed shallower retelling of the original, lacking in character development, more shounen esque, a needlessly weakened and dumbed down main character, and censored to hell (for now).

 The manga> Very well done story, deep and well developed characters, some great dialogues and monologues, and includes lots of foreshadowing and symbolism.